What is 3D Printing?

 Stomadent Dental Laboratory

-Stomadent Dental Laboratory has invested heavily in 3D printing technology to offer dentists the most precisely-fitting state-of-the-art removable restorative solutions available.
-Our dedicated team has made a commitment to ongoing training and the use of a fully-automated workflow to assure that your patient receives the highest quality restorative appliance possible at a price that won’t bankrupt your budget.
+Discover how Stomadent Dental Lab can support your practice’s success in the digital age.
+Stomadent has invested heavily in dental 3D printing technology so that dentists can offer their patients the best restorative solutions at a reasonable cost.
+Our dedicated team has made a commitment to ongoing training and the use of a fully automated workflow to ensure that your patient receives a comfortable fit without enduring numerous adjustments.